 When learning to grow autoflowering weed strains, the number of factors that can go wrong dramatically decreases compared to photoperiod cannabis.
 If your goal is to grow a single cannabis plant, then the number of locations you can grow without risking your crop increases with autoflowers.
 Contrary to popular belief, you don’t need a $1000 grow tent setup to grow some good cannabis - all you need is sunlight and good water.

 Growing Your Plant Inside

 You can grow the best cannabis indoors or outdoors.
-A good indoor setup for weed provides total control over the growing conditions.
+A good indoor marijuana grow setup provides total control over the growing conditions.
 Indoor growers have a lot of responsibility -- you become Mother Nature!
 Your cannabis plants depend entirely on you to meet all of its needs - including light, humidity, airflow, temperature, food, and water.
 Unfortunately, it can be expensive to get all the right equipment, plus you must consider the cost of ongoing electricity.

 Growing Your Plant Outside